Skip to main content

 DONE INVALID_DST

-The recipient’s number was invalid.
-The delivery attempt failed.
+The recipient’s number was invalid, and the delivery attempt failed.

 DONE BLOCKED